Free shipping on orders over £50 (UK Mainland & Retail Customers only)

 The Meaning of “Natural” in Skincare and Cleaning Products

 In recent years, the term “natural” has become a significant buzzword in the skincare and cleaning product industries.
-However, as far as cosmetic products or their components ingredients are concerned, there is no legal definition for “Natural”.
+However, as far as cosmetic products are concerned, there is no legal definition for “natural”.
 This often leads to confusion among consumers.
-In this blog, I’m going to unpack the term “natural” so that you, the consumer, can make informed choices about the products you are buying.
-I’ll be primarily focusing on skincare but the content below may help you navigate the minefield of household products as well and I’m pretty sure I’ll be tackling that as a separate issue at some point.
+In this blog, we’re going to unpack the term “natural” so that you can make informed choices about the products you are buying.
+We’ll be primarily focusing on skincare but the content below may help you navigate the minefield of household products as well.

 What Does “Natural” Mean?

-The Cambridge English Dictionary defines “Natural” as “found in nature and not involving anything made or done by people).
-Unlike synthetic ingredients, which are created through chemical processes, natural ingredients are minimally processed and retain more of their original properties.
-When it comes to skincare, it is easy to assume that “natural” typically refers only to a product whose component ingredients have been picked directly from nature and have not undergone any chemical processing.
+The Cambridge English Dictionary defines “natural” as “found in nature and not involving anything made or done by people”.
+Unlike synthetic ingredients, which are created through chemical processes, natural ingredients are minimally processed and retain most of their original properties.
 The reality is that there are shades of natural and its helps to think of “natural” as a spectrum.

 Formula Botanica, one of the leading online training platforms for natural skincare formulation, has redefined what natural means in cosmetics.
-Their definition is widely used across the beauty industry to help guide formulators and consumers alike.
+Their definition is widely used across the beauty industry.
 Broadly speaking, there are three categories of natural ingredients:

-1. Purely natural – Products are made from ingredients that are harvested directly from nature.
+1. Purely natural – Ingredients that are harvested directly from nature.
 These ingredients may have gone through some degree of physical processing to make it useable.
 This process doesn’t alter the chemical nature of the plant product.
 A good example of this might be shea butter (Butyrospermum Parkii), an ingredient widely used in cosmetics for its moisturising properties.

-2. Naturally derived – A product contains ingredients harvested from nature which have undergone some chemical processing to create the finished ingredient.
+2. Naturally derived – An ingredient that has been harvested from nature but undergone some chemical processing to create the finished product.
 Glycerine or natural surfactants (something that makes a product lather) like Coco Glucoside are examples that you might find in natural cosmetics.

-3. Nature Identical – Products contain ingredients that have been chemically made in a laboratory and are chemically identical to their natural counterpart.
+3. Nature Identical – There are some ingredients that would be unsustainable to harvest naturally so are made in a laboratory and are chemically identical to their natural counterpart.
 We are all likely to have at least one of these types of ingredients in our home – citric acid.
-Citric acid is naturally found in citrus fruits, but it is chemically produced because the cost to extract it from fruit would make it cost prohibitive.
+Citric acid is naturally found in citrus fruits, but the cost to extract it from fruit would make it unfeasible.
 It makes great sherbet and is often used in natural cleaning recipes!

 As a consumer, it is crucial to understand that “natural” does not necessarily mean safer or more effective.
-The effectiveness and safety of natural ingredients depend on their source, processing and how they are used in formulations.
-A good formulation will always be guided by the safety limits for each ingredient.
-Essential oils, for example, are natural compounds but each oil has a specific dermal safety limit which is carefully considered in a recipe.
+The effectiveness and safety of natural ingredients depend on their source, processing and how they are used.
+A good product will always be guided by the safety limits for each ingredient.
+Essential oils, for example, are natural compounds but each oil has a specific dermal skin safety limit which is carefully considered in a recipe.

 Natural versus Organic